Share information:

 Toyota Kaldina (1992-2007)

-Toyota Caldina - medium size car (D-segment), produced from 1992 to 2007 by the Japanese automaker «Toyota Motor».
-Designed only for the Japanese market and replaced the sedans «Carina» and «Corona» and was produced only with a five-door station wagon body.
-Front transverse engine with front-wheel drive or symmetrical all-wheel drive «All-Trac».
-Thanks to the large interior space and all-wheel drive, the car has become popular outside of Japan.
-In 2007 _ his replaced «Avensis».
+Toyota Caldina — a mid-size car (D-segment) produced from 1992 to 2007 by the Japanese automaker "Toyota Motor".
+Designed only for the Japanese market and replaced the sedans "Carina" and "Corona" and was only produced as a five-door station wagon.
+The engine is located transversely in the front with front-wheel drive or with the symmetrical all-wheel drive system "All-Trac".
+Thanks to the large interior space and all-wheel drive, the car became popular outside Japan.
+In 2007, it was replaced by "Avensis".

 First generation (T190, 1992-1997)

-After the advent of the ninth generation «Corona» a five-door station wagon or commercial van body was moved to a separate model with the same chassis code «T190».
-The wheelbase was 2580 mm, length 4545 mm, width 1695 mm, height 1450 mm and curb weight 1220 kg.
-The station wagon has an independent spring rear suspension, while the van has leaf springs.
-Ventilated disc brakes on the front wheels, drum brakes on the rear wheels.
+After the appearance of the ninth generation "Corona" the car with a five-door station wagon or commercial van body was separated into a separate model with the same chassis code "T190".
+The wheelbase was 2580 mm, length 4545 mm, width 1695 mm, height 1450 mm and the unladen weight was 1220 kg.
+The station wagon had an independent spring rear suspension, while the van had leaf springs.
+The front wheels had ventilated disc brakes, while the rear wheels had drum brakes.

-Petrol engines were only four-cylinder with fuel injection system of the following characteristics:
+Petrol engines were only four-cylinder with a fuel injection system of the following characteristics:

 Second generation (T210, 1997-2002)

-In mid-1997, the second generation was released in Japan with the chassis code «T210».
-Vehicles with all-wheel drive are designated «ST215».
-Based on the same platform as sedans «Allion and Premium».
-The exterior design has changed quite a bit, as has the interior.
+In mid-1997, the second generation was released in Japan with the chassis code "T210".
+All-wheel drive cars are designated "ST215".
+Based on the same platform as the sedans "Allion and Premio".
+The exterior design has changed quite a lot, as has the interior.
 The body is only a five-door station wagon with a wheelbase of 2580 mm, a length of 4520 mm, a width of 1695 mm, a height of 1495 mm and a curb weight of 1410 kg.
-Four-wheel drive has become automatically connected on all-wheel drive vehicles.
+All-wheel drive has become automatically connected on all-wheel drive vehicles.

 In 2000, the model was updated.
-Changed the bumper, headlights and interior.
+The bumpers, headlights and interior were changed.

 Third generation (T240, 2002-2007)

-In September 2002, the third and last generation of Kaldina appeared with the code «T240».
-The body of the five-door station wagon is completely new and has nothing to do with European counterparts.
-The wheelbase was 2700 mm, length 4510 mm, width 1740 mm, height 1445 mm and curb weight 1240-1490 kg.
+In September 2002, the third and final generation of Caldina appeared with the code "T240".
+The five-door station wagon body is absolutely new and has nothing in common with European analogues.
+The wheelbase was 2700 mm, length 4510 mm, width 1740 mm, height 1445 mm and the curb weight was 1240-1490 kg.

 In 2005, the model was restyled.
-Production of the third generation ended in mid-2007 with no real successor.
+Production of the third generation ended in mid-2007 without a real successor.

 Toyota Duet (1998-2004)

-Toyota Duet is an urban subcompact Japanese car that was produced from 1998 to 2004.
-Also, a similar car was produced by Daihatsu, which is owned by Toyota - Daihatsu Storia with right-hand drive and Daihatsu Sirion with left-hand drive.
+Toyota Duet is a Japanese city subcompact car that was produced from 1998 to 2004.
+A similar car was also produced by Daihatsu, which is owned by Toyota - Daihatsu Storia with right-hand drive and Daihatsu Sirion with left-hand drive.
 Factory code M100.
-The engine is located at the front with front-wheel drive, there were also models with all-wheel drive.
-The body is made in the form of a five-door hatchback and, despite the small size of the car, it is quite spacious inside for its class.
-Body length was 3660 mm, width 1600 mm, height 1450 mm, wheelbase 2370 mm, curb weight 820 kg.
+The engine is located in the front with front-wheel drive, there were also models with all-wheel drive.
+The body is made in the form of a five-door hatchback and despite the small size of the car, it is quite spacious inside for its class.
+The length of the body was 3660 mm, width 1600 mm, height 1450 mm, wheelbase 2370 mm, curb weight 820 kg.

 The equipment of this small car is quite rich.
-There are front airbags, power mirrors with automatic folding, power windows for all doors, air conditioning, driver's seat height adjustment and other features available in vehicles of a class above.
-The Storia/Duet received a facelift in 2000, with most of the changes being made to the front of the car, most notably the grille design, and the instrument panel being significantly redesigned.
+There are front airbags, rearview mirrors with electrical adjustment and automatic folding, electric windows on all doors, air conditioning, height adjustment of the driver's seat and other functions available in cars of a higher class.
+In 2000, the Storia/Duet was restyled, with most of the changes made to the front of the car, primarily to the design of the radiator grille, and the dashboard was significantly redesigned.

-In early 2005, sales were discontinued as the car was replaced by the Toyota Passo subcompact.
+Sales were discontinued in early 2005, as the car was replaced by the subcompact Toyota Passo.

 Toyota Dune (1959-present)

-Toyota Dyna - A range of medium-duty trucks produced since 1959 by the Japanese company Toyota.
-A lighter variant offered in Europe as the Dyna 100 is sold in Japan under the name ToyoAce.
-After Daihatsu's merger with Toyota in 1967, the Dyna was also sold as the Daihatsu Delta from 1970 to 2003, since 1999 it is also available as the Hino Dutro.
+Toyota Dyna — a range of medium-duty trucks produced since 1959 by the Japanese company Toyota.
+A lighter version, offered in Europe as the Dyna 100, is sold in Japan under the name ToyoAce.
+Following the merger of Daihatsu with Toyota in 1967, the Dyna was also sold as the Daihatsu Delta from 1970 to 2003, and since 1999 it has also been available as the Hino Dutro.
 Hino is part of the Toyota Group.
-The following models are available - flatbed trucks with one or two cabs, chassis for superstructures, vans and minibuses.
-All-wheel drive is optionally available.
-Its traditional competitors are Isuzu Elf, Mitsubishi Fuso Canter and Nissan Atlas.
+Model variants available include single- and double-cab flatbed trucks, chassis cabs, panel vans and minibuses.
+Four-wheel drive is optional.
+Its traditional competitors include the Isuzu Elf, Mitsubishi Fuso Canter and Nissan Atlas.

-Platform Toyopet Route Truck RK52 appeared in 1956 and it began to produce cars Toyopet Toyoace SKB.
-Second generation with codes RK60-RK80 was developed by Kanto Auto Works.
-In April 1959, the car was renamed the Toyota Dyna.
-In 1963, the K170 series appeared with a 1.9-liter gasoline engine.
+Toyopet Route Truck Platform RK52 appeared in 1956 and Toyopet Toyoace SKB cars began to be produced on it.
+The second generation with codes RK60-RK80 was developed by Kanto Auto Works.
+In April 1959, the car was renamed Toyota Dyna.
+In 1963, the K170 series with a 1.9-liter gasoline engine appeared.
 In addition to the truck, the Toyota RK170B bus was created on its basis.
-In 1964, a 2.3-liter diesel engine and a long-wheelbase RK175 truck with twin rear wheels and a shuttle van appeared.
+In 1964, a 2.3-liter diesel engine and an RK175 truck with an extended base and dual rear wheels and a route van appeared.

 In 1999, the seventh generation Dyna was introduced with codes U300 and U400, which is also sold under the Hino Dutro brand (U300 for standard cab and U400 for wide cab).
-These models continued to use the Dyna 100, 150, 200, 250, 300 and 350 designations for their payload capacity.
-The appearance has been greatly changed, the quality of the interior as well as the dashboard have been improved and made more ergonomic.
+These models continued to use the Dyna 100, 150, 200, 250, 300 and 350 names, denoting their payload capacity.
+The exterior was heavily modified, the quality of the interior and the dashboard were improved and made more ergonomic.
 Dual airbags became standard.
-The engines remained the same, only turbocharging was added to the diesel.
-In 2000, a 2.0 liter petrol engine was added.
-In 2002, noise isolation was improved and exhaust gas recirculation was introduced.
-There was also a version of a gasoline engine running on natural gas (LPG).
-A 4.0 liter diesel engine was added in 2003 (N04C) with the Common Rail system and a hybrid model appeared.
-In 2006, the 2 and 4 ton engines were upgraded to comply with low exhaust emission regulations.
-In 2007, a 2.7-liter diesel was added.
+The engines remained the same, only a turbocharger was added to the diesel.
+In 2000, a 2.0-litre petrol engine was added.
+In 2002, noise insulation was improved and exhaust gas recirculation was introduced.
+A natural gas (LPG) version of the petrol engine was also introduced.
+In 2003, a 4.0-litre (N04C) common rail diesel engine was added and a hybrid model was introduced.
+In 2006, the engines of the 2 and 4 tonne models were upgraded to comply with low emission regulations.
+In 2007, a 2.7-liter diesel engine was added.

-In 2011, the eighth generation of the series was introduced U600 (standard cab) And U800 (wide cab).
-The appearance has changed quite a lot, the quality of the interior has improved.
-In hybrid models, a 4.0 liter diesel engine (N04C) 150 hp was connected to a 49 hp electric motor, which also serves as a starter.
+In 2011, the eighth generation of the series was introduced U600 (standard cabin) and U800 (wide cabin).
+The exterior has been significantly changed, the quality of the interior has improved.
+In hybrid models, a 4.0-liter diesel engine (N04C) with a capacity of 150 hp was coupled with an electric motor with a capacity of 49 hp, which also serves as a starter.
 All diesels have a common rail injection system.
-Gasoline engines are presented with a volume of 2.7 liters (2TR-FE), and on liquefied natural gas with a volume of 4.1 liters (BZ-FPE).
+Petrol engines are presented with a volume of 2.7 liters (2TR-FE), and on liquefied natural gas with a volume of 4.1 liters (BZ-FPE).
 A new 5-speed automatic transmission was introduced.